thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 kubectl apply -f deployment/IKS-kubernetes.yaml
 ```

-With **sed** (https://en.wikipedia.org/wiki/Sed_(Unix) ) and **awk**( https://en.wikipedia.org/wiki/AWK) we extract the output of the command line executions and put them into variables  or we write the information into files, to use them later as input for the next commands inside the bash script.
+With [sed](https://en.wikipedia.org/wiki/Sed_(Unix)) and [awk]( https://en.wikipedia.org/wiki/AWK) we extract the output of the command line executions and put them into variables, or we write the information into files, to use them later as input for the next commands inside the bash script.

 * Sample command to write registry information into a yaml file with **sed**.